bgnetworks/meta-essa-mx6sx/README.md

 **imx-image-multimedia**: "Builds an i.<d/>MX image with a GUI without any Qt content."

-- Use the following for testing purpose: **core-image-base** - _A console-only image that fully supports the target device hardware._
+- Use the **core-image-base** (_A console-only image that fully supports the target device hardware._) for testing purpose.
+It'll take minimal space and faster to build.

 ## Detailed Guide